SCORPIA2004/STARS-Autologger/README.md

 # STARS-Autologger
-Python script to automatically sign you into STARS.
-Made using Python and Selenium
+Python script to automatically sign you into Bilkent STARS and Webmail with a single click.
+Made using Python and Selenium.
+<br><br>
+<i>Note: This software only works for Windows devices.
+Support for other platforms is WIP</i>

 ## How to use:
 1. Click on code button code button